 For many years, Maptech offered an "Upgrade" DVD which was shipped in a white DVD case.
 This case contains an Installer DVD of version 8.0 or later.
 This disc is (usually) your most recent Installer DVD.
 Note that there were no downloads produced to upgrade from version 7 of Terrain Navigator Pro to version 8.
 Thus, if you are running version 8 or later on your PC, you should locate your Upgrade DVD if the version 8 Installer disc is missing from your collection.

 I have an Installer DVD for version 8.6, 8.7, or 8.71 of Terrain Navigator Pro.Version 8.6 (or later) will install properly on Windows 7, no upgrades or downloads are required.
+Be aware that older software versions are not officially supported by MyTopo, and may terminate unexpectedly when used in Windows 7.

 How do I install it on Windows 7?